Furkanfidanogl/crux-ai-chat-summary/README.md

-# Craxx AI
+# Crux AI

-Craxx AI is a modern Android application that allows users to interact with a powerful AI assistant and generate summaries from multiple types of content including text, images, PDFs, and audio.
+Crux AI is a modern Android application that allows users to interact with a powerful AI assistant and generate summaries from multiple types of content including text, images, PDFs, and audio.

 It demonstrates a versatile AI-powered mobile experience with real-time processing and user-friendly interface.